drawrowfly/tiktok-scraper/README.md

 })()

 // User feed by user id
-(async () => {
+// Some TikTok user id's are larger then MAX_SAFE_INTEGER, you need to pass user id as a string (async () => {
     try{
         let posts = await TikTokScraper.user({USER_ID}, { number: 100, by_user_id: true });